jlehett/enosis/packages/firebase/docs/api/auth/middleware.md

 # Middleware

-Middleware allows a developer to define additional properties that should be automatically updated in the user context whenever an auth state changed event gets fired, in addition to the `user` property that is updated by default.
+Middleware allows a developer to define additional functions that are run when the `onAuthStateChanged` event is fired.
+If a `key` is specified for the Middleware, the result of running that Middleware will be stored in the user context under that `key`.

-## Middleware Example
+## Middleware Example (Fetch Profile)

 Let's say that whenever we detect a change to the auth state, we want to also fetch the new user's corresponding profile document from Firestore and store it in the user context under the `profile` key.